Ishan4u/Laravel-web-journal/README.md

 blade = template engine
 > blade directive ` {{ }} `
 - used for php dynammic flexiblity
 - The {{ }} directive is used to print out the value of a variable or the result of an expression in the HTML code.

+> blade directive `@`
+- *several Blade directives that start with* "@" symbol
+1. `@if, @elseif, and @else`: Used to conditionally display content based on a given condition.

+2. `@foreach`: Used to loop over an array or collection of data and output the values.

+3. `@switch and @case`: Used to implement switch-case logic in your templates.

+4. `@include`: Used to include a sub-view within your main view.

+5. `@extends`: Used to define a template that can be extended by other views.

+6. `@yield`: Used to define a section in a template that can be replaced by a child view.

+7. `@section and @endsection`: Used to define a named section in a view that can be used in a parent template with the @yield directive.